 Letter 8007: A convenient occasion arose to send you tokens of my well-being.

-I saw in the letter recently delivered to me the devout joy of your heart on our behalf, and I perceived most clearly what pleasure you take in the good fortune of your friends.
-I therefore love you all the more readily, now that I have seen this wish of a good mind.
-And although I have already sent written thanks to the lord of my heart, that most excellent man, for the honor bestowed on your brother Flavianus, I nonetheless ask that you too be willing to reinforce the greatness of my gratitude before the author of so great a benefit.
+In a letter recently delivered to me I saw the devout joy of your heart on our behalf, and I most plainly perceived what pleasure you derive from the prosperous affairs of your friends.
+I love you, therefore, the more readily, now that I have observed this wish of a good mind; and although I myself have rendered my thanks in writing to the lord of my heart, that most excellent man, for the honor done to your brother Flavianus, nonetheless I ask that you too may deign to add the greatness of my congratulation in the presence of the author of so great a benefit.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.